 Mine analysis and monitoring

-- Reviews of exploration and mine proposals, expansion and closure plans, environmental impact assessments, and monitoring programs.
+- Reviews of exploration and mine permits and proposals, expansion and closure plans, environmental impact assessments, and monitoring programs.

 - Development of tools and programs to improve community oversight of mining operations.